adamgilroy22/tribe/TESTING.md

 **Open Issues**

 Any remaining open issues can be tracked [here](https://github.com/adamgilroy22/tribe/issues).
-All bugs were closed so any remaining issues are user stories that I have labeled as Won't Have in my MoSCoW priotitization.
+All bugs were closed so any remaining issues are user stories that I have labeled as Won't Have in my MoSCoW prioritization.

 | Issue | Status |
 | --- | --- |